Insurance & Billing FAQs:

 For Chiropractic Care, we are in network with the following insurance companies:

 Please note that we are not in network with Blue Care Network (BCN).

-If you are interested in Functional Medicine services, this is not a benefit covered by insurance.
+If you are interested in Functional Medicine or Mercier Therapy services, this is not a benefit covered by insurance.
 We will not bill your insurance for any services rendered in this capacity.
 You will be provided a receipt to submit to your insurance company if you would like to submit it on your own for reimbursement.

 Do you accept HSA or Flex Spending cards?

 Yes, we are able to accept HSA or Flex Spending Cards for copays or out-of-pocket costs not covered by insurance.
 You may also use these cards for most Functional Medicine and Mercier Therapy services.

 What if you do not take my insurance, I don't want to use my insurance, or I don't have insurance?
 Am I still able to come in for treatment?

 Of course!
 Our goal is to make our treatment affordable and accessible for everyone.
 You are also able to use HSA or Flex Spending accounts to pay for these services.